-Mulch doesn't just look good in your yard, it is good for your yard!
-Did you know that your residential and commercial > flower beds should have 3–4 inches of mulch to properly protect your plants and bushes?
-By providing mulch to your beds, > you are reducing weeds, protecting roots from heat and cold, and most importantly preserving water in your beds.
-At > Evergreen Lawn Care of Gainesville, FL, we offer a variety of mulch to meet your needs including: naturally dyed, Pine > Bark, Cypress, Pine Straw, and rubber play yard mulch.
-Maybe your looking for something a little less traditional?
-We > also offer rock install for river rock, red rock and granite in Gainesville and Jonesville, FL. > > Types of Mulch
+Mulch doesn't just look good in your yard, it’s good for the yard!
+Did you know that residential and commercial flower beds should have 3 inches to 4 inches of mulch to properly protect plants and bushes?
+Introducing mulch to your beds reduces weeds, protects the root system from heat and cold, and most importantly, preserves water in the beds.
+At Evergreen Lawn Care, we offer a variety of mulch to meet a range of needs, including naturally dyed, pine bark, cypress, pine straw, and rubber play yard mulch.
+Maybe you’re looking for something a little less traditional — we also offer rock install for river rock, red rock, and granite.

+Types of Mulch

 Wood mulch is composed of bits of wood and bark from other trees.
 This mulch option has the potential to retain moisture, hinder the growth of weeds, and regulate the temperature for surrounding plants.
 As the wood degrades, it will add nutrients to the soil.
 It is very user friendly and is able to be applied by hand or shovel.
 This type of mulch also tends to be less expensive than other types of mulch in Florida.

 Wood mulch also provides aesthetic value to your garden.
 The type of tree from which your mulch originates will determine some of its specific traits.
 Wood mulch is best used in flowerbeds and should be kept away from trees in order to prevent rot.

 Pine straw mulch is composed of pine needles that have fallen from pine trees.
 This type of mulch helps protect trees and plants from temperature fluctuations, limits water evaporation from the soil, prevents soil erosion, and impedes weed growth.